 Amazon is not just the world’s largest e-commerce platform; it is also a company which has invested millions of dollars and countless hours studying ways to improve people’s shopping experience.

-All that research and resources are made available to you through AMS.
+All that research and resources are made available to you through Amazon Advertising.
 Use it to: